- It all starts in your mind

 - What meaning did you give to money at that event?

-If you rate each of these experiences between 1 to 10, from sad or stressful through to happy and hopeful, continue along your family timeline of a dozen key memorable events and see how you're tracking.
+Rate each of these experiences between 1 to 10, from sad or stressful through to happy and hopeful; continue along your family timeline of a dozen key memorable events and see how you're tracking.

 Look for the pattern.

-See if that experience still attaches to you and your beliefs about money matters today?
+Does that experience still attache to you and your beliefs about money matters today?

 - Remember, the significance of these events are personal, how you interpreted them and how you reacted to them.